-The term 'Voodoo Economics (Reaganomics)' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Voodoo Economics (Reaganomics)' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Voodoo Economics is also known as Reaganomics.
 The term was originally used by President George H.W.
 Bush (Bush the Elder) to refer disparagingly to the economic policies of his predecessor President Ronald Regan.
 Ironically President Bush served for eight years as the vice president under Ronald Regan after he made those remarks.

 Before eventual President George H.W.
 Bush served as the VP of President Reagan, he considered his one-day running mate’s economic policies the Voodoo Economics as unorthodox and ineffectual.
 This was because Ronald Reagan loved supply-side economics, wanted to cut back taxes on corporate and personal income, and planned to restrict taxes on capital gains.

 The more popular term for the so-called Voodoo Economics changed into Reaganomics over time as these economic policies became wildly successful.
 The policies of the United States’ fortieth president who served from 1981 to 1989 were considered experimental at the time.
 President Reagan suggested that the economy (which was under a terrible recession since the time of President Jimmy Carter) could be massively stimulated by unconventional methods.
 These would eventually include massive and across the board tax cuts, significantly lowered social spending, greatly increased spending on the military, and the financial deregulation of American markets.
 President Reagan introduced these measures to combat the lengthy era of economic and financial stagflation which had started back under President Gerald Ford in the year 1976.